 Technobabble (in English, not Techno-jargon!)

-There is lots to know about battery power.
+There is a lot to know about battery power.
 As with many new innovations, there are some things you really need to know, some things you should know, and a whole lot of stuff that will only appeal to the technology geeks amongst us.

 Let’s start with some of the basics:

 Batteries these days are generally sold by the kWh.

 For example, Powerwall 2 has a capacity of 13.5 kWh, while Enphase batteries are smaller at 1.2kWh each.

 Technically speaking, battery capacity is best measured in Ampere/Hours (Ah) and the number or size of batteries based on many factors including peak load, discharge rates, depth of discharge and cycles (see below!).